ahmadsanmorino/AnaFe1/README.md

 * Precision
 * Sensitivity
 * f1-score
-* Receiver Operating Characteristic Curve
+* Receiver Operating Characteristic Curve.

 The analysis's results are presented in tables and graphs for easy comprehension.

 ## Getting Started